Celebrate the Hall of Fame's 75th Anniversary in 2014

 As the hallowed home of America's pastime, the National Baseball Hall of Fame and Museum is a fixture in the village of Cooperstown.
 Celebrating its 75th Anniversary in 2014, this independent, non-profit educational institution fosters a deeper appreciation of baseball and its place in history through interactive exhibits and special events, including the annual Hall of Fame Induction Weekend and Hall of Fame Classic.
 This year, don't miss the special Hall of Fame 75th Anniversary Concert on August 2 at the Clark Sports Center, featuring musical performances by Paul Simon, Juan Luis Guerra, Bernie Williams and house band, the Boston Pops Esplanade Orchestra.

-Discover the National Baseball Hall of Fame's Exhibits
+Discover the Hall of Fame's Exhibits

-- The 20th Century Baseball Time Line to discover more about women in baseball and the African-American league.
+- The 20th Century Baseball Time Line to discover more about women in baseball and the African-American league

-Baseball's History is All Around Cooperstown
+Baseball's History is Everywhere in Cooperstown

 Thinking of visiting Cooperstown for a baseball-themed trip?
 Many Cooperstown hotels are just a short drive or mere steps away from the Hall of Fame, a must-see Cooperstown attraction – but baseball really can be found everywhere in America's hometown.
 From exploring Doubleday Field, where some say baseball was invented, to visiting downtown's quaint shops, get your baseball fix in Cooperstown.